Monday, 01 March 2021

 Common for all the places listed here that they are closed in the evening – usually around 6pm, some keep open until 8pm.
 Note that weekend opening hours may be even more restricted.

-Viennese style coffee houses
+Viennese-style coffee houses

 The headline is misleading – even if an increasing number of cafes see themselves in the tradition of Viennese coffee houses when it comes to the stuccoed interior, the dark wooden furniture, a selection of daily newspapers as well as the menu, they will usually serve Italian-style coffee drinks.
 The perfect place for breakfast and a coffee break at any time of the day, you will also be served lunch and snacks throughout the day.
 Expect however to order more of the deliciously handcrafted cakes than you initially intended to.

-My favourite is Cafe Reichshof in Haidhausen, covered in detail in my ice-cream post.
+To my knowledge the only one left by the end of 2020 and my absolute favourite is the newly restored Cafe Reichshof in Haidhausen, covered in detail in my ice-cream post.

 Italian style bars

 Pop in, have a coffee, a chat, a sweet, and pop out again – the Italian bar is the hotspot of a neighbourhood.
 And so is the Emilo coffee bar in the self-proclaimed Northern-most city of Italy, run by a small scale local coffee roaster of the same name.
 Though it is situated only a little walk from Isartor or party hotspot Gärtnerplatz in the hip Glockenbach neighbourhood it's mainly frequented by regulars whom the barista, Mr. Filser with his rustic Bavarian charme greets personally.
 Since only a selection of their coffees is organic you may wish to order organic coffees explicitely.
 They use organic milk throughout the menu, and the eggs and spelt flour used in their rustic and extremely yummy Bavarian home-made cakes are all organic, too (the only exception are the croissants made by a French bakery).
 Apart from Italian style coffee drinks you can also order cold brews and shop from the roasters coffee specialities.
 An insider's tip all worth the detour from your usual route through the city.
-Recently they also opened a new branch in Munich's Westend -- an important destination for all Oktoberfest visitors.
+There's also a newer and more standard branch in Munich's Westend -- an important destination for all Oktoberfest visitors.

 In the middle of humming Viktualienmarkt market North of the crossing Reichenbachstraße/Frauenstraße there's Kaffeerösterei Viktualienmarkt, a vibrant market booth with bar tables under a roof.
 So even if the weather is bad and you're outside there's no reason to give up plans for an Italian style coffee drink made with sustainably sourced (though not organically certified), locally roasted coffee.
 The milk is organic and comes from traditionally working mountain farms in the Berchtesgadener Land district, packaged by the co-operatively driven Berchtesgadener Land dairy which, in 2017, banned the use of glyphosate for all its farmers, not only the organic ones.